QualiSystems/devguide_source/_devops/8.0.0/devops-integration.md

 CloudShell currently supports two different sets of APIs which can be used to automate and integrate Sandboxes with DevOps.

-* The Python cloudshell-automation-api packge - This Python package contains an exhaustive set of APIs for anything from managing inventory and connections to administrating users and groups as well as managing sandboxes and blueprints.
+* The Python cloudshell-automation-api package - This Python package contains a comprehensive set of APIs for anything from managing inventory and connections to administrating users and groups as well as managing sandboxes and blueprints.
-* The CloudShell Sandbox REST Apis - These are CloudShell's next generation set of APIs.
+* The CloudShell Sandbox REST APIs - These are CloudShell's next generation set of APIs.
 They are already using the latest terminology (sandboxes and blueprints instead of reservations and topologies/environments) and have advantages in performance and scaling.
 As of today, these APIs are limited to a specific set of commands focused on the workflow of starting and ending sandboxes.
 However, with each release more functionality is being added to the REST APIs and the intention is for this API set to eventually replace the Python package completely for most DevOps related workflows.

 #### Which API to choose?
 If the functionality you're looking for is covered by the REST APIs it is recommended to use it over the Python package.